PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

     - All characters start at full HP.
     - We choose our characters' actions and we play as we want.
     - We can leave the simulation at any moment.
-    - We can test the simulator with a default battle template and default characters to ge familiarized with it.
+    - We can test the simulator with a default battle template and default characters to get familiarized with it.

 #### 4.1.2.
 Character Creation: